Stack-Community/Water/docs/gettingstarted.md

 !!!
 Note
     Conditions.meet has a builtin loop to ensure it gets the right response from a dictionary.

+???
+Hint
+    Conditions.meet also has a configurable default value you can set.
+    You can set the default value by doing this
+    ```py
+    UI.Conditions.meet(f"Ok, {response}.
+Does apples come from trees?", default_value=Yes)
+    ```

 Let's use our "meet_response" variable to add a response to the user's choice.
 We can achieve this by doing this.

 ```py
 from Water import Engine